realworldocaml/book/en/prologue.md

 functions and immutable data types, as well as aspects of OCaml's powerful type and module systems.

 If you've learned some OCaml before, this book may surprise you with some differences from your past experience.
 Core redefines most of the standard modules to be much more consistent, and so you'll need to adapt older code to work with Core.
 We believe the Core model is worth learning; it's been successfully used on large, multi-million-line codebases and removes a big barrier to building sophisticated applications in OCaml.
-There will always exist code that uses only the compiler standard library of course, but there are other online resources available to learn that.
-Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust systems.
+Code that uses only the traditional compiler standard library will always exist, but there are other online resources to learn how that works.
+Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust software systems.

 ### What to expect